New rules on international travel are now in force in the UK following a major shake-up by the government.

 How does the system for international travel work?

-The current travel traffic light system will be replaced by a single red list of countries and territories from 4am on Monday 4 October, while countries previously on the green and amber lists will be classed as ‘rest of the world’.
+The traffic light system for travel has been replaced by a single red list of countries and territories as of 4 October, while countries previously on the green and amber lists are now classed as ‘rest of the world’.

-From the end of October, fully vaccinated passengers, and those with an approved vaccine from a select group of non-red countries, will be able to replace their day two test with a cheaper lateral flow test, reducing the cost of tests on arrival into England.
+The new rules also mean that from later in October, eligible fully vaccinated travellers will be able to replace their day two test with a cheaper lateral flow rest, reducing the costs of tests on arrival back in the UK.

-Anyone who tests positive will need to isolate and take a confirmatory PCR test, at no additional cost, which would be genomically sequenced to help identify new variants.
+Those who test positive will need to self-isolate and take a confirmatory PCR test at no additional cost.

 When will the travel lists be reviewed?